j-mortara/Velib-Gateway-Web-Service/README.md

 - An **Intermediate Web Server** (IWS) (contained in the `Server` directory) exposing a WS-SOAP API to access the Velib Web Service provided by [**JCDecaux**](https://developer.jcdecaux.com/#/opendata/vls?page=getstarted).
 - A **GUI client** (contained in the `Client` directory) connecting to the IWS to fetch information coming from the **JCDecaux** API.

+## Building the project

+- Include your API key in the project (see the [next section](https://github.com/trinity357/Velib-Gateway-Web-Service#using-your-own-api-key) for detailed procedure)
+- Run Visual Studio **in Administrator Mode**.
+Otherwise, you won't have access to the port where the service is hosted.
+- Open the `VelibGateway.sln` solution file contained in the `Client` directory.
+- Add the **Newtonsoft.Json** NuGet package to the `Server` project.
+- Set the `Client` project as StartUp project.
+- Run the solution.

 ## Using your own API key

 ### Become a JCDecaux developer